 I hold a DPhil in Development Studies and MPhil in Conflict Transformation and Management (Nelson Mandela Metropolitan University) and BA in History and Business Management (St. John's University, Minnesota, United States).

-Click on View my portfolio above for my full CV.
+Click on 'visit my website' above for more info.